 Seriously.
 Simply based on the logic of it, it is a Fair.
 Fucking.
 Question.

-Now, my point here is not to list statistics for the increased suicides and opioid related deaths and their relationship to the pandemic.
+Now, my responsibility is not to list statistics for the increased suicides and opioid-related deaths and their relationship to the pandemic.
 That you can discover on your own by putting in a little effort.
 And it won’t require much; because even though the mental health crisis is much quieter than the physical one, it still exists on a very large scale.
 And whether or not you agree with or believe it, is an equally dire emergency.